notator/AssistantPerformer/lib/Github_README.txt

  *  https://github.com/notator/assistant-performer/blob/master/License.md
  *
  *  jiWebMIDIAPI.js
- *  This file defines the MIDI_API.jazzWebMIDIAPI namespace which implements
+ *  This file defines the MIDILib.jazzWebMIDIAPI namespace which implements
  *  the W3C Web MIDI API using the Jazz plugin.
- *  All other namespaces in MIDI_API depend on this jazzWebMIDIAPI namespace,
+ *  All other namespaces in MIDILib depend on this jazzWebMIDIAPI namespace,
  *  and will continue to do so until browsers implement it natively.
  *  When that happens, the Jazz plugin can be uninstalled, and this file removed.
  *